 - I recommend using full fat sour cream for the best flavor and texture.
 Subbing for something lower fat may lead to curdling.

-- If you're wanting to double the recipe, I would cook the mushrooms in two batches because they won't brown nicely if you put them all into the pan at once (they will steam).
+- If you're wanting to double the recipe, I would cook the mushrooms in two batches because they won't brown nicely if you put them all into the pan at once, and they will steam instead.

-Questions about mushroom Stroganoff?
+Questions about this mushroom Stroganoff recipe?
 Let me know in the comments below!

 - 3 cups uncooked egg noodles